 This is a basic principle requiring that students take credit only for ideas and efforts that are their own.
 Academic dishonesty violates that principle and undermines the bonds of trust and cooperation among members of the university community.
 Penalties and procedures that are applicable when academic misconduct or dishonesty occurs are provided in the SPEA Student Honor Code, and the Code of Student Rights, Responsibilities, and Conduct.
 The policy on academic dishonesty is also published each semester in the Bloomington Enrollment and Student Academic Information Handbook.
-Indianapolis publishes its policies in the Undergraduate Student Handbook, which is distributed annually to incoming students, and in the Syllabus Addendum, which is distributed to all students each semester.
+At Indianapolis, this is a basic principle of intellectual life that holds students responsible for taking credit only for ideas and efforts that are their own.
+Academic dishonesty violates that principle and undermines the bonds of trust and cooperation among members of the university community, and it is not tolerated.
+Academic misconduct includes cheating, fabrication, plagiarism, interference, violation of course rules, and facilitating academic dishonesty.
+Students are responsible for knowing what behaviors and activities constitute these different forms of academic misconduct.
+Penalties and procedures that are applicable when academic misconduct or dishonesty occurs are described in the IUPUI Code of Student Rights, Responsibilities, and Conduct.